steinbergmedia/vst3_dev_portal/src/pages/Getting+Started/Index.md

 ---

-This section provides general information about where to find the VST3 SDK and how to get it.
+This section provides general information about where to find the VST 3 SDK and how to get it.

 ## [VST 3 Links](../Getting+Started/Links.md)